-- attract suitable licensees on reasonable terms; - · obtain and maintain necessary intellectual property rights to our therapeutic candidates; - where appropriate, enter into arrangements with third parties to manufacture our products, if any, on our behalf; and - deploy sales and marketing resources effectively or enter into arrangements with third parties to provide these services.
+- attract suitable licensees on reasonable terms; - obtain and maintain necessary intellectual property rights to our therapeutic candidates; - where appropriate, enter into arrangements with third parties to manufacture our products, if any, on our behalf; and - deploy sales and marketing resources effectively or enter into arrangements with third parties to provide these services.

 If we are unable to enter into an out-licensing arrangement with respect to BL-8040, BL-7010, BL-5010, BL-7040 or any of our other therapeutic candidates, whether with third parties or independently, our ability to develop a commercially viable product or generate product revenue based on the therapeutic candidate will be adversely affected, and we may not become profitable.
 We face significant competition in seeking out-licensing arrangements with third parties.
 We may not be able to negotiate out-licensing arrangements on acceptable terms, if at all.
 In addition, these out-licensing arrangements may be unsuccessful.
 If we fail to negotiate and maintain suitable out-licensing arrangements, we may have to limit the size or scope of, or delay, one or more of our development or research programs.
-If we elect to fund development or research programs independently, we will have to increase our expenditures significantly and will need to obtain additional funding, which may be unavailable or available only on unfavorable terms.
-We will also need to make significant investments in pharmaceutical product development, marketing, sales and regulatory compliance resources, and we will have to establish or contract for the manufacture of products under applicable regulatory requirements.
+If we elect to fund development or research programs independently, we will have to increase our expenditures significant investments in pharmaceutical product development, marketing, sales and regulatory compliance resources, and we will have to establish or contract for the manufacture of products under applicable regulatory requirements.
 Any failure to enter into an out-licensing arrangement with respect to the development, marketing and commercialization of any therapeutic candidate, or failure to develop, market and commercialize the therapeutic candidate independently, will have a material adverse effect on our business, financial condition and results of operations.